-The University of Toronto is the first Canadian University to offer a guaranteed level of financial support for graduate students pursuing doctoral degrees.
-It is the policy of the Graduate Department of English that all Ph.D. students will receive substantial financial support (at least $16,500 plus tuition and incidental fees (including UHIP for international students) through five years of study in the Ph.D. program, conditional on the student making satisfactory progress towards the degree.
+The University of Toronto is the first Canadian University to offer a base funding package for graduate students pursuing doctoral degrees.
+It is the policy of the Graduate Department of English that all Ph.D. students will receive a base funding package of at least $16,750 plus tuition and incidental fees (including UHIP for international students) through five years of study in the Ph.D. program, conditional on the student making satisfactory progress towards the degree.
 The Department offers University of Toronto Fellowships that consist of fellowship and teaching assistantship funding.